 The species was first described by Regan in 1922.
 He also spawned two synonyms no longer used: Haplochromis strigatus and Cyrtocara strigatus.

-The Dimidiochromis strigatus is one of the predators of Lake Malawi.
+Dimidiochromis strigatus is one of the predators of Lake Malawi.
 The males can reach a length of about 25 centimeters.
-The women remain somewhat smaller at 20 centimeters.
+The females remain somewhat smaller at 20 centimeters.

 The females are colored a dull grey/brown.
 A horizontal dark stripe runs along the flank.
 In adult males showing their breeding colors, this stripe can disappear completely.
 The line reappears when the man is not feeling well or under pressure.